"Until we can forgive ourselves and

-We need to do our emotional healing, to heal our
+We need to do our emotional healing, to

-Light, Joy and Truth."
+Love and Light, Joy and Truth."

 Emotions are energy.
-Actual physical energy that is manifested
+Actual physical energy that

-distinctly separate though intimately interconnected parts of our being.
+two distinctly separate though intimately interconnected parts of our being.

 In order to find some balance, peace, and sanity in recovery it is vitally

 important to start separating the emotional from the intellectual and to start

 Many of us learned to live in our heads.
 To analyze, intellectualize,

 and rationalize as a defense against feeling our feelings.
 Some of us

 went to the other extreme and lived life based on our emotional reactions

 without any intellectual balance.
 Some of us would swing from one extreme

 If you learned to live life in your head it is vitally necessary

 to start becoming more aware of your body and what is happening in your body

 emotionally.
 Where is there tension, tightness?
-Where is the
+Where is the energy

-Until I started to become aware of, and identify, the emotional energy in my body it was
+to become aware of, and identify, the emotional energy in my body it was

 impossible for me to be emotionally honest with myself.
+It was impossible

-energy in a healthy way until I became aware that it was there.
+healthy way until I became aware that it was there.

 I had to become aware that there were such things as emotions

 to distance myself from my feelings.
 I am going to mention a few of

 them here to help any of you reading this in your process of becoming emotionally

 Speaking in the third person.
-One of the defenses many
+One of the defenses

-feeling.
+the feeling.
 Listen to yourself and to others and become aware of how

 often you hear others and yourself refer to self in the third person.